LorCir28/Geometric_Algebra_Transformer/README.md

 3. **Training**: Train the model using the provided training scripts.
 Adjust hyperparameters as needed.

 4. **Evaluation**: Evaluate the model's performance using the provided evaluation scripts and metrics.

-## Contributing

-We welcome contributions to enhance the capabilities and performance of the "Geometric Transformers" project.
-Please follow the guidelines outlined in the contribution documentation.

-## License

-This project is licensed under the [MIT License](LICENSE), granting users the freedom to use, modify, and distribute the code.

-## Acknowledgments

-We acknowledge the support and contributions of the open-source community and express gratitude for any external libraries or tools utilized in this project.